mikepal2/snap-cli/README.md

 **Argument name convention**
 - Argument name is used only for help, it cannot be specified on command line.
-- If argument name is not explicitly specified in the attribute, the name of the parameter will be implicitly used.
+- If argument name is not explicitly specified in the attribute, the name of the parameter, converted to [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case), will be used implicitly.

 You can provide options before arguments or arguments before options on the command line.
 See [documentation](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#order-of-options-and-arguments) for details.